yahiakala/notalone-app/docs/admin/member_management.md

 ### Application Actions

 For each application, you can:

 1. **Approve**
-   - Grants member access
+    - Removes 'Applicant' role and adds 'Approved' role.
     - Triggers welcome email
-   - Creates member profile

-3. **Decline**
+2. **Decline**
-   - Sends rejection notification
-   - Archives application
-   - Records reason for decline (in the notes section)
+    - Removes the 'Applicant' role.

 ## Managing Members